zopefoundation/zc.relation/src/zc/relation/tokens.rst

     ...     def getOrganization():
     ...         'return the organization in which this relation operates' ...     principal_id = zope.interface.Attribute(
-    ...         'the pricipal id whose roles this relation lists') ...     role_ids = zope.interface.Attribute(
+    ...         'the principal id whose roles this relation lists') ...     role_ids = zope.interface.Attribute(
     ...         'the role ids that the principal explicitly has in the ' ...         'organization.
 The principal may have other roles via '